Exact large $N$ expansion of mass deformed ABJM theory on squashed sphere

 Remember that the $\mathcal{D}_b$ function is written by a ratio of double sine functions by definition \eqref{eq:D-Def}.
 Then, after an appropriate similarity transformation, we find a density matrix

 The quantum curve \eqref{eq:DM-QC} in this case is then

-For obtaining a ``curve'' form, we move the double sine function on denominator to left side beyond the momentum operator by using \eqref{eq:OpSim1}.
-The double sine function crosses $e^{\frac{2}{3}\hat{p}}$ or $e^{-\frac{1}{3}\hat{p}}$, and for the first term $e^{\frac{2}{3}\hat{p}}$ a cancellation occurs between the double sine functions on numerator and denominator, while for the second term $e^{-\frac{1}{3}\hat{p}}$ the double sine functions are simplified by \eqref{eq:DSF-Cosh}.
+For obtaining a ``curve'' form, we move the double sine function on the denominator to the left side beyond the momentum operator by using \eqref{eq:OpSim1}.
+The double sine function crosses $e^{\frac{2}{3}\hat{p}}$ or $e^{-\frac{1}{3}\hat{p}}$, and for the first term $e^{\frac{2}{3}\hat{p}}$ a cancellation occurs between the double sine functions on the numerator and the denominator, while for the second term $e^{-\frac{1}{3}\hat{p}}$ the double sine functions are simplified by \eqref{eq:DSF-Cosh}.
 As a result we obtain

-In general, a quantum curve has redundancy.
-One redundancy is to introduce new position and momentum operators $\hat{X},\hat{P}$, and by using this redundancy a quantum curve with three terms can be simplified where two terms are $e^{\hat{X}}$ and $e^{\hat{P}}$.
+In general, a quantum curve has redundancies in its expression.
+One redundancy is to introduce new position and momentum operators $\hat{X},\hat{P}$, and by using this redundancy a quantum curve with three terms can be simplified, where two terms are $e^{\hat{X}}$ and $e^{\hat{P}}$.
 For \eqref{eq:QC-b3}, we introduce new variables

 so that the quantum curve becomes

 where